-- New Mexico Rare Plants NMRPTC OverviewThe New Mexico Rare Plant Technical Council's (NMRPTC) primary goal is to develop an internet version of a rare plant inventory with information on the basic biology and conservation status of New Mexico's approximately 190 rare plants.
-Photographs, line drawings, and distribution maps accompany the written reports.
-The reports are edited to preclude inclusion of sensitive information, such as detailed location data, which might further endanger rare species.
+- New Mexico Rare Plants overview.
+The New Mexico Rare Plant Technical Council's (NMRPTC) primary goal is to develop an internet version of a rare plant inventory with information on the basic biology and conservation status of New Mexico's approximately 190 rare plants.
+Photographs, drawings, and maps accompany the written reports.
+The reports exclude sensitive information, such as detailed location data, which might further endanger rare species.

 - USDA Natural Resources Conservation Service's "Conservation Showcase"

 Articles and References

 - Botany:The Death of a Science in American Education, by Jack Carter